 Thwarting Malicious Attempts

-As WebAssembly has already proven a fertile attack surface for the browser, GeoEdges security team remains vigilant for new and obfuscated attacks.
+Since the WASM module has already proven a fertile attack surface on any browser, GeoEdge’s security team is tracking it closely, looking into its vulnerabilities, and remaing vigilant for new and obfuscated attacks.